liijunwei/blog-gallary/source/_posts/migrate-to-frozen-string-literal.md

   - ruby
 ---

+[20220613 update] better use robocop auto-correct to handle this issue.

 I've read a blog post written by [Mike Perham](https://github.com/mperham) introducing the **Magic Comment**, and I tried it out in my project.

 The `# frozen_string_literal: true`